How to apply to become an RCMP officer

 You will need to create a GC jobs account to complete your online application.

-- Search "RCMP" under "Job title"
+- Search "police officer" under "Job title"

 - Look under the "Jobs open to the public" tab in the search results

 You may be screened out of the recruitment process:

 - if you do not have your vision and hearing assessments and vision and hearing forms completed